tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 </div>

-## Initial conditions
+## Initial and boundary conditions

 As in all standard OpenFOAM solvers, initial values (IC) and boundary conditions (BC) should be provided in the “0” folder, or in the folder corresponding to the *startTime* of the simulation, if different than 0.
 In the case of neutronics, the user can either specify different IC and BC for each one of the energy groups (with fluxes that must be named *fluxStar0*, *fluxStar1*, etc…), or provide the same IC and BC to all fluxes by using the *defaultFlux* field.
 In case of SP3 calculations, the IC and BC for the second moment can be imposed either for each energy (using fields named *fluxStar20*, *fluxStar21*, etc…), or to all energies by using the *defaultFlux2* field.
 When both *defaultFlux* and *fluxStar...* are present, the solver gives priority to *fluxStar...*.
 In case of SN calculations, it is suggested not to modify the boundary conditions and to use the *defaultFlux* file (an example is providedin the Godiva_SN tutorial).

-N.B.: when employing the adjoint solver, you will have to add the fields *adjointDefaultPrec* and *adjointDefaultFlux* in your initial time.
+When employing the adjoint solver, you will have to add the fields *adjointDefaultPrec* and *adjointDefaultFlux* in your initial time.

-## Boundary conditions

 In addition to the standard OpenFOAM BC, an albedo boundary condition (see *albedoSP3FvPatchField.H*) is available in GeN-Foam for diffusion and SP3 calculations and can be used according to the following syntax: